mugnihidayah/retail-price-optimization/README.md

 ## 🎯 Overview

 The **Retail Price Optimization Engine** is a machine learning solution designed to shift retailers from reactive pricing to **Prescriptive Analytics**.
-Unlike traditional forecasting, this system doesn't just predict sales—it calculates the **Optimal Price Point**.
+Unlike traditional forecasting, this system doesn't just predict sales it calculates the **Optimal Price Point**.

 By leveraging **Random Forest Regression** and other ensemble methods, the system learns the non-linear relationship between Price and Demand (Elasticity), factoring in competitor pricing to recommend strategies that maximize **Total Revenue**.